 Other information (foods) can influence the inflammatory pathways in your body.

-If you consume these foods then you run the risk of increasing inflammation, disrupting gut microflora, and negatively impact your thyroid.
+If you consume these foods then you run the risk of increased inflammation, disrupting gut microflora, and negatively impacting your thyroid.

 So why change your diet?